modular/modular/AsyncRT/docs/AsyncRTRuntime.md

 ### An abstract interface with multiple implementations

-`WorkQueue` providing an abstract interface is important for our goals of LLCL as a root technology of various library-based designs.
+`WorkQueue` providing an abstract interface is important for our goals of AsyncRT as a root technology of various library-based designs.
 If the bottom of the stack doesn't have a proper library-based design, nothing built on top of it will either.